 A recent paper, Universal LM for Text Classification,3 showed how to apply transfer learning to Natural Language Processing.
 This method has not been applied widely in this field.
 We can use pretrained models and not embeddings that have been trained on WikiText 103.
 Embeddings are word representations that allow words with similar meaning to have similar representation.
 If you visualize their embeddings, they would appear close to one another.
 It’s basically a fixed representation, so their scope is limited in some ways.
 But, creating a language model that has learned to capture semantic relationships within languages is bound to work better on newer datasets, as evidenced by results from the paper.
 So far, it has been tested on Language Modeling tasks and the results are impressive.
 This applies to Seq2Seq learning as well in instances where length of inputs and outputs is variable.
 This can be expanded further to many other tasks in NLP.
 Read more: Introducing state of the art text classification with universal language models.

-Learning Without Forgetting
+Learning without Forgetting

 Another paper, Learning without Forgetting,4 provides context for what’s been done earlier to make our network remember what it was trained on earlier, and how it can made to remember new data without forgetting earlier learning.
 The paper discussed the researchers’ methods compared with other prevalent, widely used methods such as transfer learning, joint training, feature extraction, and fine tuning.
 And, they tried to capture differences in how learning is carried out.

 For example, fine tuning is an effective way to extend the learning of neural networks.
-Using fine tuning, we usually train our model on a larger dataset – let’s say ResNet50 trained on Imagenet trained on ImageNet.
+Using fine tuning, we usually train our model on a larger dataset – let’s say ResNet-50* trained on Imagenet trained on ImageNet.
 A pretrained ResNet5 has 25.6 Million parameters.
-Resnets let you go deeper without incrementing the number of parameters over counterparts.
+ResNet let you go deeper without incrementing the number of parameters over counterparts.
 The number of parameters is so great that you can expect to use the model to fit any other dataset in a very efficient manner: you simply load the model, remove the fully connected layers which are task specific, freeze the model, add linear layers as per your own needs, and train it on your own dataset.
 It’s that simple and very effective.
 The trained model has so many capabilities and reduced our workload by a huge factor; we recommend using fine tuning wherever you can.

 What We’ve Actually Been Doing: Curve Fitting